 In fact, the research carried out by the Law Research Centre is structured around several research clusters, where legal scholars affiliated to the Centre have developed externally-funded projects and partnerships, a list of which is reported here.

 - EU law & governance.
-This cluster, which is led by Prof. Federico Fabbrini, and involves also Dr. Veronica Corcodel, Dr. Ronan Condon, Dr. Goran Dominioni, Dr. Edoardo Celeste and Dr. Rishi Gulati, focuses on legal and policy developments occurring in EU law, including Brexit, Economic & Monetary Union, the rule of law, migration, and the Green Deal.
+This cluster, which is led by Prof. Federico Fabbrini, and involves also Dr. Ronan Condon, Dr. Goran Dominioni, Dr. Edoardo Celeste, Dr. Janine Silga and Dr. Niall Moran, focuses on legal and policy developments occurring in EU law, including Brexit, Economic & Monetary Union, the rule of law, migration, and the Green Deal.
 Prof. Federico Fabbrini is the Founding Director of the DCU Brexit Institute and the PI of the Jean Monnet Network BRIDGE (“Brexit Research and Interchange on Differentiated Governance in Europe”), funded by the EU Erasmus+ programme.

 - Law, Technology & Innovation.
-This cluster, which is spearheaded by Dr. Edoardo Celeste, and involves also Prof. Federico Fabbrini, Dr. John Quinn, and Dr. Roisin Costello, focuses on data protection law, privacy law and technological developments.
+This cluster, which is spearheaded by Dr. Edoardo Celeste, and involves also Prof. Federico Fabbrini, Dr. John Quinn, Dr. Roisin Costello, and Kevin O'Sullivan focuses on data protection law, privacy law and technological developments.
 Dr. Edoardo Celeste is the co-PI of Cross DPN (“Cross Data Protection Network”), funded by the IRC-ESCR UK-Ireland Networking Grant and the recipient of a Facebook Research grant for a project on “Digital Constitutionalism”.
+The activities of this research cluster can be followed at www.lawandtech.ie.

 - Criminal Justice.
-This cluster, which features Dr. Yvonne Daly, Dr. Vicky Conway and Dr. Sophie Doherty focuses on criminal law and procedure, as well as with the connected rights of criminal suspects and police reform.
+This cluster, which is spearheaded by Prof. Yvonne Daly, focuses on criminal law and procedure, as well as with the connected rights of criminal suspects and police reform.
 Dr. Yvonne Daly leads the DCU partner team of the EU-funded SUPRALAT (“Strengthening suspect's right in pre-trial proceedings through practice-oriented training for lawyers”) project, which is led by the University of Maastricht.

 - Human Rights.
 This cluster, which involves in a way or another most of the scholars in the Law Research Centre focuses on the protection of fundamental rights in Ireland, Europe and globally.
 Dr. Tanya Ni Mhuirthile is the PI of the “Intersex Mapping” project, which is funded by the Irish Research Council and is the DCU lead on INIA (Intersex: New Interdisciplinary Approaches) which is funded by the European Commission.